MIntelligence-Group/SpeechText_EmoRec/README.md

 # Speech-Text_EmoRec
-To start with the RAVDESS data, you have to run all the the three notebooks int he following order
+To start with the RAVDESS data, you have to run all the the three notebooks in the following order
  1. Data_Preprocess(RAVDESS).ipynb
  2. Training(RAVDESS).ipynb
  3. Analysis(RAVDESS).ipynb